Examples for .NET

 method of the MainActivity class, an array of TCExtraButton

 objects is created.
-You need to pass the button name and the action to be performed as Android.Views.View.IOnClickListener
+You need to provide the button name and the action to be performed of type Android.Views.View.IOnClickListener

 :